Preparing for Life’s What-Ifs Starts Here

 For nearly four decades, I’ve worked at the intersection of financial planning, insurance, and consumer advocacy.

-Over time, a clear pattern emerged.
-Important financial decisions were often made during stressful moments, when time was limited and clarity was scarce.
+Over time, a clear pattern emerged: important financial decisions were often made during stressful moments, when time was limited, clarity was scarce, and people were vulnerable to pressure or incomplete information.

 👉 Advancing Financial Readiness

-The goal is simple: prepare before life happens, make confident decisions, and guide others when it matters most.
+The goal is simple: prepare before life happens, make confident, values-aligned decisions, and help others do the same.

-Through my books, podcast conversations, and practical systems, I’m helping change the way we think about money from reactive decision-making to thoughtful readiness.
+Through my books, podcast conversations, curated recommendations, and practical systems, I’m helping change the way we think about money, moving from reactive decision-making to thoughtful readiness.

 I bet you’d never guess that….